 Document Review/Express Services

 As part of our continuing commitment for cost effective and practical solutions for our corporate clients we provide document review and express services (immigration file access requests, notarizations, commissioning of affidavits) at no additional charge.
-Also, your company may present with an issue that is not of an immigration nature and we are also pleased to make a referral to other counsel at no additional charge.
+Also, your company may present BELLISSIMO LAW GROUP PC with an issue that is not of an immigration nature and we are pleased to make a referral to other counsel.

 Who better to know a good lawyer than another lawyer?
 We consider this as part of our professional obligation in securing the public meaningful access to justice.
-So please ensure your case worker is notified should you require these services.
+Please ensure your case worker is notified should you require these services.

-For companies that are not clients of Bellissimo Law Group we offer these services as stand- alone services.
+For companies that are not clients of BELLISSIMO LAW GROUP PC we offer these services as stand- alone services.
 Please contact us today to discuss costs and supporting documentation required.

 Permanent Resident Card